iam-fabulous/SuiFundMe/README.md

 Date: 26 October 2023
 Author: Timothy Idowu

-1. Executive Summary
+1. Executive Summary:
     Sui FundMe is envisioned as a decentralised crowdfunding platform built on the Sui blockchain, aiming to replicate and enhance the "all-or-nothing" model of traditional platforms like Kickstarter, but with the transparency, trustlessness, and borderless nature of Web3.
 This platform will provide a launchpad for creative dreams, particularly targeting creators in Africa who often face challenges accessing global funding avenues.
 By leveraging Sui's unique capabilities, SuiLaunch will empower creators to fund their projects directly from a global community of backers using SUI tokens or other crypto assets, with every transaction governed by smart contracts.

 2. Problem Statement
-    - Traditional crowdfunding platforms, while effective, can present limitations for creators, particularly in regions like Africa:
+    Traditional crowdfunding platforms, while effective, can present limitations for creators, particularly in regions like Africa
         - Geographical Restrictions: Many global funding platforms have strict country eligibility requirements, excluding creators from various regions, including Nigeria, from launching projects.
         - Centralised Control & Fees: Traditional platforms operate as intermediaries, involving platform and payment processing fees that can reduce the funds reaching creators.
         - Lack of Transparency: While some platforms offer communication tools, the underlying financial flows are often opaque to backers.
         - Funding Access: Creators often struggle to secure funding without relying on loans or traditional investors.

-3. Vision & Goals
+3. Vision & Goals:
     Vision: To be the leading Web3-native, decentralised crowdfunding platform that empowers creators globally, particularly across Africa, by fostering a transparent, community-powered engine for turning imagination into reality.

     Goals: